roofing system that minimizes business interruption

 2. Roof coatings

-They minimize business interruption in two ways:
+They minimize business interruption in three ways:

 • Minimizing tear-off